-This example assess the death risk of patients who experienced heart failure.
+This example assesses the death risk of patients who experienced heart failure.

 Also, we use the data science and machine learning platform Neural Designer to build the model.
 You can follow this example step by step using the free trial.